-Passo Pordoi (Pordoijoch) is a high mountain pass at an elevation of 2.239m (7,346ft) above the sea level, located in the Dolomites in the Alps, between the Sella group in the north and the Marmolada group in the south, in Italy.
+Passo Pordoi (Pordoijoch) is a high mountain pass at an elevation of 2.239m (7,346ft) above the sea level, located in the Dolomites, between the Sella group in the north and the Marmolada group in the south, in Italy.
 The pass is traversed by the SR48 road.

 The pass is a very touristic place, specially in summers.
 If you really need to visit the Dolomites in the months of July or August, then you need to ride across the Passo di Pordoi before 10:00am.
 Otherwise, you should choose the months of June or September.
 Starting from Arabba, the ascent is 9.4 km long.
 Over this distance, the elevation gain is 637 meters, and the average percentage is 6.8 %.
 A memorial to Fausto Coppi stands at the summit of the pass.
 This pass is the second of seven Dolomite mountain passes that riders cross in the annual Maratona dles Dolomites.